 Topics of this seminar will vary; past topics include "Special Interest Groups," "Politics and Literature," "European Union," "States and Markets in World Politics."
 Topics are announced in the course schedule.
+When the title of POL 217 is "Nonprofit Advocacy and Public Policy (2 cr. hrs.), the course will be cross-listed with LSP 360.

-POL 221 Constitutional Law: National and State Powers
+POL 221 Constitutional Law:

+National and State Powers